How to Write a Critique

 How to Write a Critique: The Author's Role

-We suggest that the author try not to talk at all during an oral critique except to ask clarifying questions at the end (if the author didn't hear or understand something, he or she can ask the critiquer to repeat or expand on it).
+I suggest that the author try not to talk at all during an oral critique except to ask clarifying questions at the end (if the author didn't hear or understand something, they can ask the critiquer to repeat or expand on it).

 There is a natural tendency for authors to try to explain their work, particularly if they see that the critiquer has not understood it the way they intended.
 But the author's responses can influence the direction of the critique.
 The critiquer can end up commenting on the author's explanation of the work, rather than what the author has actually written.
 The critique can even turn into a debate.